Skip To Content

 FACT: Cedar Crest is committed to educating women scientists.
 We are one of the few liberal arts colleges to offer programs in areas such as forensic science, chemistry, biochemistry, and genetic engineering and the only women’s college that offers degrees in all of these disciplines.
 (Note: Our master’s level program accepts both men and women.)
 Students who major in forensic science can easily double major in biochemistry, biology, or chemistry,

-FACT: Our program has three full-time faculty members who are certified by the American Board of Criminalistics.
+FACT: Our program has three faculty members who are certified by the American Board of Criminalistics.

 The Cedar Crest advantage